OpenHope/OpenHope/README.md

 1. _"All open-source code and related things should be free!"_
    - It's not that simple.
 I recommend to read related articles and studies in the next section.
 I think creators cannot work on public projects for free, until everybody has _Universal basic income_.

-1. _"Why paywall and not multi-licensing / donations / marketplace / ads / paid support / bounties / ...?"_
+1. _"Why a paywall and not multi-licensing / donations / marketplace / ads / paid support / bounties / ...?"_
    - I like simple things.
 I don't like ads.
 Donations don't work well enough.
-The marketplace is almost impossible to make universal, etc.
+Bounties may cause low-quality contributions and adding unnecessary features, etc.
-   - It doesn't affect project repositories or code or licenses at all.
+   - The paywall don't affect project repositories, code or licenses at all.
    - Google takes paywalls into account, so SEO is possible.
 Read the article [Paywalls, SEO, and the Need for a Damn Good Brand](https://cxl.com/blog/paywall-seo/).

 1. _"I don't want to hide all my stuff behind the paywall."_